polycirclenet/polycircle/README.md

 ![logo](/polycircle.png?raw=true "Optional Title")
 ##### Circle-based Edge Network #####

-Isomoprhic edge applications, CDN, and signaling fabric over webbt || webrtc-chord ('circle') from any email, cloud drive, git repo, Backand (Parse successor), blockchain ($), or improvised storage.
+Decentralized apps & CDN with signaling for webbt || webrtc-chord ('circle') from any email, cloud drive, git repo, Backand (Parse successor), blockchain ($), or improvised storage.
 This could ideally compel mitigating or obsoleting hosting & cloud infrastructure requirements entirely for the bravest hackeurs and supercomputing applicata.

 ##### Registration #####
 Each new account is mapped to <br>